Simpler and More Productive Proposal Reviews

 Color team reviews, you know them.
-Those dreaded meetings when you take a cold hard look at the first or the second draft of your proposal and realize that you have a ton of work to do before this thing is a winner.
+Those dreaded meetings when you take a hard look at the draft of your proposal and realize that you have a ton of work to do before this thing is a winner.

 Is there any way to make these reviews less painful and more productive?